Protect Your Pet During Flea and Tick Season

 How can I prevent fleas?

-To avoid a flea infestation, your pet must be on flea preventatives and be given the preventative consistently for six consecutive months.
+To avoid a flea infestation, your pet must be on flea preventatives and be given the preventative consistently.
 Many medications are in a combined form with the monthly heartworm medication.
 Not only is this convenient, but it reduces the cost of two medications!
 Although fleas are more prevalent in summer months, they can survive year round in a home.

 How can I prevent ticks?